-- > Produce and distribute twelve electronic newsletters - Prepare and distribute three news releases (for Native Prairie Appreciation Week and EG&S Week) - Curate web content on one website (www.pcap-sk.org) while increasing interaction on social media (including Twitter, Facebook, Instagram and YouTube). - Provide displays to at least two urban venue across Saskatchewan (including farmer's markets) and two relevant producer and land user workshops. - Provide twelve Native Prairie Speaker Series presentations via webinars and six presentations in rural communities in Species at Risk habitat, depending on funding and gathering restrictions. - Provide five articles in Beef Business magazine and one to a partner publication.
+- > Produce and distribute twelve electronic newsletters - Prepare and distribute three news releases (for Native Prairie Appreciation Week, Native Prairie Restoration/Reclamation Workshop and EG&S Week) - Curate web content on one website (www.pcap-sk.org) while increasing interaction on social media (including Twitter, Facebook, Instagram and YouTube). - Provide displays to at least two urban venues across Saskatchewan (including farmer's markets) and two relevant producer and land user workshops. - Provide twelve Native Prairie Speaker Series presentations via webinars and four in-person presentations in rural communities in species at risk habitat. - Provide five articles in Beef Business magazine and one to a partner publication. - 1.2.2.

-1.2.2.
 Strategy: Develop and provide Saskatchewan students with information about native prairie stewardship and biodiversity through education programs, such as Adopt a Rancher and Taking Action for Prairie, while also exploring new ways to share awareness.